Rogue-1/HTB/FullPWN/Grandpa.md

 C:\WINDOWS\TEMP>
 ```

-Navigate to these locations and we get our 2 flags!
+Navigate to these locations and we get our 2 flags!!

 ```console
 C:\Documents and Settings\Harry\Desktop>type user.txt